zertrin/duplicity-backup/README.md

 This version is a rewriting of the code originally written by [Damon Timm](https://github.com/thornomad), including many patches that have been brought to the original scripts by various forks on Github.

+## Contributing

-Latest version of the code is available at http://github.com/zertrin/duplicity-backup - Merge requests are welcome! :)
+Latest version of the code is available at http://github.com/zertrin/duplicity-backup

+Pull requests are welcome!
+However please **always use individual feature branches for each pull request**.
+I will not accept any pull request from master branches.

 More information about this script is available at http://zertrin.org/projects/duplicity-backup/